ComputationalThermodynamics/MAGEMin/doc_raw/julia/Run.rst

    test        = 0;
    bulk_rock   = get_bulk_rock(gv, test)

-:literal:`get_bulk_rock` retrieve the saved bulk-rock composition 0, which corresponds to KLB-1 peridotite.
+:literal:`get_bulk_rock` retrieves the saved bulk-rock composition 0, which corresponds to KLB-1 peridotite.
-This is where you can pass your own bulk-rock and P-T conditions.
+This is where you can pass your own bulk-rock and P-T conditions by directly assigning :literal:`bulk_rock = [...]`.

 Set the level of verbose :literal:`[-1,0,1]`
 ********************************************